OrdinaryMagician/stinger_m/GunLore.md

 Apparently, living matter sometimes doesn't seem to trigger the safeguard, and the device will happily teleport you into the guts of whatever critter is in the way, resulting in a gory shower, and a very traumatic experience for first-timers.

-You can use the secondary fire while both modules are still in your posession, however all this will do is allow you to show others what you think of them making fun of your "fanny pack".
+If you don't have a module out, you'll just flip the bird at whatever's in front of you.
 Reload also does this.

 ## Protomag